 armed forces, set up by contributions of the International Community.

-e5,9) Inspection investigates violations of human and nature's rights across all fields globally, eg for
+h4,8) Inspection investigates violations of human and nature's rights globally across all fields of life.

-e5,10) Public trial is initiated by party charge and prosecution of the International Court, competent for
+h4,9) Public trial is initiated by party charge and prosecution by the International Court.

 case, motivations, actions, damages, violations, environments, prospects and historic constellation.

-e5,12) Parties are called to court at its site in public sessions according to criminal prosecution.
+h4,11) Parties are called to court at its site in public sessions according to prosecution proceedings.

 means.
-Options are eg appeal, freezing of funds, diplomatic isolation, fine, compensation payment,
+Options are eg moral suasion, freezing of funds, diplomatic isolation, fine, compensation pay-

-e6,1) Individual-collective peace efforts of a society practice local, regional and global conflict solving.
+5i2) Political-social peace efforts pursue local, regional and global conflict solving.

-e6,2) Their security efforts generate a non-provoking, but effective and convincing deterrence.
+5i3) Political-social security efforts generate a non-provoking, but convincing deterrence.

-Security measures are codified by law, eg their intentions, institutions, means, recruitment, fund-
+Security measures are codified by law, eg their intentions, institutions, means, recruitment, funding and

 Their backbones are determination and contributions from the whole spectrum of the population.

-e6,7) Inhibiting factors are eg lack of political vigilance, will, knowledge, means and resources.
+5i5) Inhibiting factors are eg lack of political will, foresight, vigilance, knowledge and means.

-e6,7,2) Arbitrary sovereignty, hegemonic policies and militaristic calculations lead to terrorism,
+5,2) Arbitrary sovereignty, hegemonic policies and militaristic calculations lead to open and covered

-e6,8) Evaluated is defence by its intentions, conceptions and expressions according to universal stan-
+5i6) Evaluation is by intentions, conceptions and actions according to universal and international stand-

 The majority of man and society strives for advantages, predominance and elimination of opposition.